GabuAlencar/SPA-Universe/README.md

 # Single Page Application

-applying conceit of SPA with javascript  when clicking on the <a> tag
+applying conceit of SPA with javascript  when clicking on the link tag